DesG01211517/movie-list-demo/README.md

 This application is deployed on Vercel.
-You can view the live site at: [deployment URL]
+You can view the live site at: movie-list-demo-dmgc061ac-desg01211517s-projects.vercel.app